 Financial opportunities for CSUN graduate students can also be found on the Graduate Studies website.

-The application deadlines may change from year to year, so please refer to our admissions page for more information: http://www.csun.edu/csbs/departments/social_work/resources/applications.html
+The application deadlines may change from year to year, so please refer to our admissions page for more information: Admissions

-The deadline typically begins in the Fall semester.
+The application for Fall will open on October 1st and close in early January.
 Students begin the program only in the Fall semester.

-Our application becomes available the first week of October on our website under admissions.
+Our application becomes available in October, on our website under admissions.

 We hold information sessions each Fall semester.
 The current dates can be found on the website.